 contemporary poetry; Critical Theory; Visual art and Art History;

 David Kaufmann attended Princeton and Yale Universities and has been a member of the English Department at George Mason University since 1989.
 He is the author of The Business of Common Life (Johns Hopkins, UP, 1995) and Telling Stories: Philip Guston's Later Works (U of California P, 2010) as well as a number of articles on the Frankfurt School and on poetry.
-With luck, his book on Conceptualism-- Other People's Words: Subjectivity and Expression in Uncreative Writing--will come out next year.
-A frequent reviewer, he teaches a number of different courses on a number of different topics.
+His book on Conceptualism-- Reading Uncreative Writing--was published by Palgrave in Fall 2017.
+A frequent reviewer, he teaches a number of different courses on a number of different topics, but is most interested in poetry, Adorno, Wittgenstein and, well, poetry.

 Here are some of my latest: